Textualize/rich/docs/source/style.rst

 Style Themes
 ------------

 If you re-use styles it can be a maintenance headache if you ever want to modify an attribute or color -- you would have to change every line where the style is used.
-Rich provides a :class:`rich.theme.Theme` class which you can use to pre-define styles, so if you ever need to modify a style you only need change one file.
+Rich provides a :class:`rich.theme.Theme` class which you can use to define custom styles that you can refer to by name.
+That way you only need update your styles in one place.

-Style themes can also make your code more semantic, for instance a style called ``"warning"`` better expresses intent that ``"italic magenta underline"``.
+Style themes can make your code more semantic, for instance a style called ``"warning"`` better expresses intent that ``"italic magenta underline"``.

 To use a style theme, construct a :class:`rich.theme.Theme` instance and pass it to the :class:`~rich.console.Console` constructor.
 Here's an example::